denismakogon/denismakogon.github.io/_posts/2022-05-31-introduction-to-project-panama-part-1.markdown

 ```
 is a value layout in which the corresponding C type is a pointer to a variable, a carrier is **MemoryAddress.class**.

-### 3. Build the method handle from the function's native memory address.
+### 3. Build the method handle from the function's native memory address

 Using the C _printf_ native address and its function descriptor, we can now create a method handle for C _printf_:
 ```java